How to Claim the Personal Property of Someone Who Has Died: Affidavit Procedure for Small Estates

-- Part 1 answers questions so you know whether the affidavit procedure is right for your claim to property.
+- Section 1 answers questions so you know whether the affidavit procedure is right for your claim to property.

-- Part 2 gives instructions on how to get the property using the procedure.
+- Section 2 has instructions on how to use the procedure to get the property.

-- Part 3 has sample forms for you to use in making an affidavit and claiming your property.
+- Section 3 has sample forms to use in making an affidavit and claiming your property.

-- Part 4 directs you to further information and help.
+- Section 4 directs you to further information and help.